chocolatey/docs/input/en-us/features/paid/agent-service.md

 This just involves ensuring a source is set so that it allows self-service.
 To do this you run `choco source add -n name -s location <--other details need repeated> --allow-self-service`.
 Editing a source happens when the name is the same in `choco source add`.

 To change this behavior back to the way it was previously, simply run `choco disable -n useBackgroundServiceWithSelfServiceSourcesOnly`.
-For feature options, run `choco feature list` or see [[Self-Service Feature Configuration|ChocolateyConfiguration#self-service-background-mode]]
+For feature options, run `choco feature list` or see [Self-Service Feature Configuration](./usage/chocolatey-configuration#self-service-background-mode)

 ### I'm having trouble seeing packages on a file share source
 Starting with Chocolatey Agent v0.8.0+, the service will default an install to a local administrative user `ChocolateyLocalAdmin`, but before that it installed as LocalSystem by default.
 These accounts may not have network access to UNC shares.
 We recommend changing the service to a named account that is a local admin that would also have network access (or setting machines into an active directory group and explicitly giving that group read permissions to the share and ACL).
 To specify your own user, you can do that at install time with [package parameters](#chocolatey-agent-install-options), or you can do that in the Service Manager properties for the service itself (future upgrades would need you to pass that user/pass at least the first time).